 Always have your air conditioner and heater serviced before placing your property on the market.
-Buyers generally don’t want a home that needs large investments, like a new furnace, so if the AC and heater are fine, it can appeal to more probable buyers.
+Buyers will shy away from a home with a damaged AC unit.

-Bidding wars sometimes can be to your advantage.
+Sometimes creating competitive bidding wars can really pay off.
 Select a sale price for your home that is competitively priced for your neighborhood, rather than even a few thousand dollars higher than other comparable properties in your neighborhood.
 This will get more interested buyers coming to your home.
-A bidding war from multiple buyers can result in you getting a high selling price.
+More people coming in to see your home will result in an increased likelihood that you will get multiple offers on your property, which can translate into you getting a sale price that is closer to your original asking price.